-The Bachelor of Social Work is a full-time program comprised of course work and two internships.
+The Bachelor of Social Work is a full-time program that is offered as a first or a second degree program and is comprised of course work and two internships.
 The degree qualifies graduates for beginning professional practice in social work settings.
 The objectives of the liberal education aspect of the undergraduate program includes the achievement of: general knowledge of people and nature, analytical and critical thinking and communication skills and knowledge of social, political and economic impacts in society.
 The objectives of the undergraduate program are to prepare students to: promote social justice and social well being and creatively challenge oppression; acquire and apply knowledge, skills, values, professional ethics and critical thinking abilities; recognize limitations and strengths as a beginning social work practitioner; integrate reflexively critical self-awareness; assume leadership in collaboration and interdisciplinary practice; utilize and participate in innovative and traditional inquiry and research models; creatively practice with diverse individuals and collectives; promote and critique the social work profession on, regional, provincial, national and global levels; commit to the process of lifelong learning; participate collaboratively and respectfully in innovative teaching and learning processes; and address issues of transition and crisis in diverse contexts (individuals, families, communities, formal organizations and society).

 The aim of the program is to develop social workers with generically based skills for working with individuals, families, communities, and groups.
 Students receive an education which prepares them to work in urban centres and rural settings.
 A special emphasis is placed on the importance of identifying local needs and developing the means of meeting these needs in the context of available resources.

-There is a Program Residency Requirement requiring students to take specific courses on the St. John's campus.
-Although the majority of courses are taught on-campus, selected courses are occasionally taught by distance delivery, which uses a variety of teaching methods including web-based format, traditional correspondence (reading packages, mailed assignments), and teleconference.
+There is a Program Residency Requirement for both the First and Second Degree programs requiring students to take specific courses on the St. John's campus.
+Although the majority of courses are taught on-campus, selected courses are occasionally taught by distance format.

 In addition to their course work, students are required to complete two supervised internships.